V-Pranathi/Automatic_Roof_Controller/README.md

 Number of different instructions: 11
 List of unique instructions:
-lw
-sw
+li
 jal
-or
-ret
+and
 j
-li
+lw
 add
+ret
+or
 nop
-and
+beq
+sw

 ## <a name="acknowledgement"></a> Acknowledgement ##
 * Kunal Ghosh, VSD Corp.
 Pvt.
 Ltd.